 A mile and a half straight rural road looked promising on the map but turned out to be the highway from hell, our worst section of the whole trip, I suspect it was a short cut out to the A1[M].

 With relief we found a footpath, time for lunch and some peace and quiet.
 The scenery changed becoming rolling open fields, the start of the Wolds.
 Our destination was Barwick in Elmet a busy little village with a cross, the largest maypole I’ve ever seen [26m], a few good-looking pubs and more importantly a bus stop to Leeds.

 Leeds centre on a Saturday was all a buzz and we were glad to catch the crowded train back to Skipton.
 Two excellent days walking across the Bradford – Leeds corridor on surprisingly green paths.
-We are now over half way across our SD38 line and looking forward to rural walking to the coast.
+We are now over halfway across our 438 line and looking forward to rural walking to the coast.